sankarasubramanian7/Cineverse/README.md

 ## 🚀 Demo

-You can view the live demo here: [CineVerse Demo](https://your-live-demo-link.com)
+You can view the live demo here: [Demo](https://cineverse-react.vercel.app/)

 ---